West of House

 - Non-Linear Sequel

-- No Name Given: Not only is the Featureless Protagonist nameless, but virtually all characters in the original trilogy have no names beyond their professions ("the thief," "the Wizard of Frobozz," and "the Dungeon Master").
+- No Name Given: Not only is the Featureless Protagonist nameless, but virtually all characters in the original trilogy have no names beyond their professions ("the Wizard of Frobozz," "the Dungeon Master").

 - Nothing Is Scarier: "It is pitch black.
 You are likely to be eaten by a grue."
 The trope is amplified by the fact that to date, an official visual depiction of a Grue has never been made, so nobody knows what they really look like.
 The closest we get is a design of what is implied to be a Grue's eyes on a stained glass window in Return to Zork.
-Given that they only reside in total darkness and our imaginations work out the rest possibly makes Grues one of the scariest video game monsters in existence (that is, when their scariness isn't being downplayed for laughs; see The Taming Of The Grue below).
+The only descriptions mentioned in any of the games include "slavering fangs" and razor-sharp claws, and they can apparently slither.
+Given that they only reside in total darkness and our imaginations work out the rest possibly makes Grues one of the scariest video game monsters in existence (that is, when their scariness isn't being downplayed for laughs; see The Taming of the Grue below).

 - Schizo Tech: Zork technology is roughly WWII level, augmented by magic.